dannys42/ClosureChain/README.md

 function closureChainExample() {
     let chain = ClosureChain()
     chain.try { link in
-        getDataAsync() { result: Result<Data,Error> in  // result type is provided solely for context in this example switch result {
+        getDataAsync() { result: Result<Data,Error> in  // Result type is provided solely for context in this example switch result {
             case .failure(let error):
                 throw error             // We can `throw` directly in a link